 Gamify Saving Money with Apps

-Money apps can provide an easy and fun way to manage your money.
-But like anything else, they have benefits and drawbacks.
+Money apps can provide an easy and fun way to manage your money, and you can even involve the kids.
+But like anything else, apps have benefits and drawbacks.

 Some apps can help you up your financial game.
 The biggest drawback is that money apps often need access to your financial accounts.